-We expect that our revenue for the remainder of 2015 and for 2016 will be positively impacted by the introduction of new products.
-We introduced through a limited offering our essential oil products under our Epoch® brand in the United States and Canada in April 2015.
-We plan to introduce additional products in this category in our Greater China and EMEA regions later this year under our ageLOC and Epoch brands, respectively.
-In addition, we currently plan to introduce our ageLOC Youth nutritional supplement and our ageLOC Me personalized skin care system in certain markets during the third and fourth quarters of 2015 and continuing into 2016.
+We expect that our revenue for the fourth quarter of 2015 and for 2016 will continue to be positively impacted by the introduction of new products.
+We currently plan to introduce our ageLOC Youth nutritional supplement and our ageLOC Me personalized skin care system in certain markets during the fourth quarter of 2015 and continuing into 2016.
+We also plan to launch our Epoch® essential oils in the EMEA region during the fourth quarter of 2015.